 The City of Sanford will concentrate Community Development funding and improvements within City Commission District Two during the 2015-2019 Consolidated Planning Period.
 District Two includes the Goldsboro and Georgetown neighborhoods.
 Both neighborhoods have high concentrations of minorities and low and moderate income households.
-According to the PR-26 Report, \$494,447.19 has been expended in FY 2017-2018.
+According to the PR-26 Report, \$311,647.40 has been expended in FY 2018-2019.

 Sanford Commission District two includes the Goldsboro, Georgetown, Academy Manor, Pinehurst, Dreamwold, San Lanta and Country Club neighborhoods.
-The district is an area of focus because of the high concentration of low and moderate income households and high level of unmet needs that could be met with CDBG funded activities.
+The district is an area of focus because of the high concentration of low and moderate income households and high level of unmet needs that can be met with CDBG funded activities.

-Identify the geographic (distrib ution a nd location of of investments
+Identify the geographic distribution and location of investments

 Target Area Planned Percentage of Allocation Actual Percentage of Allocation Narrative Description

+Housing Rehabilitation, Public

-District Two 100 100
+District Two 100 100 Services

 Georgetown

 Goldsboro